 The bad thing with PNL is that it cannot distinguish the networks that share names and security types.
 It means that after connecting to a StarTrek Wi-Fi network a single time, your device will automatically connect to any Wi-Fi with such a name.

-Hackers will thus create rogue access points that mimic names of your previous access and conduct awful attacks such as Man-In-the-Middle attacks.
+Hackers will thus create rogue access points that mimic the names of your previous access and conduct awful attacks such as Man-In-the-Middle attacks.

 The remedy here is to delete all idle networks you do not use.
-Doing so is not difficult because all you require is to visit your “Manage known networks” tab and click “forget” to all the networks you do not want your computer to access automatically.
+Doing so is not difficult because all you require is to visit your “Manage known networks” tab and click “forget” on all the networks you do not want your computer to access automatically.

 4. Use Virtual Private Networks To Keep Your Local Traffic Encrypted